lilarin/Parallel-computing-coursework/README.md

 # Web Server for Inverted Index

-This project implements a comprehensive web server for managing and searching text files using an inverted index.
-It combines efficient C++ structures for backend processing with a modern FastAPI-based web API for user interaction.
-Users can upload text files, search for specific terms, and delete files through a user-friendly interface.
+This project implements a web server for managing and searching text files using an inverted index.
+It combines efficient C++ structures for backend processing with a modern FastAPI-based web API.
+Users can upload text files, search for specific text in those files, and delete files.

 ---